 - Transfer the mixture to an oiled, heat resistant dish.
 Steam the mixture over medium heat for 1 hour.
 Alternatively, cover and bake in a bain-marie at 300ºF for 1 hour.

-- Test for doneness with a with a skewer.
+- Test for doneness with a skewer.
 It should be slightly soft, but not pasty.

 - Allow it to cool completely.
 Slice into 1/2 inch slices and pan fry until golden brown.
 Serve with your favourite chili paste.